vcangadi1/Veer-Angadi.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electronic and Electrical Engineering, University of Sheffield, 2018
+* Ph.D in Electronic and Electrical Engineering, University of Sheffield, United Kingdom, 2018
-* M.Sc. in Wireless Communication, University of Sheffield, 2013
+* M.Sc. in Wireless Communication, University of Sheffield, United Kingdom, 2013
 * B.Eng. in Electronics and Communication Engineering, VTU, India, 2012